sbt/docker-sbt/README.md

 As we think referencing unstable versions is a bad idea we don't publish a `latest` tag

-For a list of all available tags see https://hub.docker.com/r/hseeberger/scala-sbt/tags
+For a list of all available tags see https://hub.docker.com/repository/docker/sbtscala/scala-sbt/tags

+Older tags are available at: https://hub.docker.com/r/hseeberger/scala-sbt/tags

 ## Base Docker Image ##